jeremycherfas/user/pages/03.blog/monthly-report-2021-11/item.md

 ### Goals

-Brought in 85 on-this-day posts, which continues to be interesting.
-Thinking a bit about it, I've sort of decided to build some kind of index to longer posts that might be of continuing interest.
-I haven't yet thought about how to present or surface these topics, but at least I will be able to find them going forward.
-Eight new posts, again, which is nice.

-I kept a closer watch on time this month, and it averages 90 minutes a day, but that is very skew.
-The majority of days it takes well under an hour.

-Looking forward to a new computer; this one is mid-2011.
-Not looking forward to setting it up.
+Oddly, it seems much harder on the M1 to count the old posts brought in.
+I think, by a process of elimination, that there may have been 73, along with seven new ones.
+I've yet to do much about the idea of an index of longer posts of interest.
+It would be nice to design a couple of new page layouts here for specific projects.
+That might be something to do over the festivities.

 ### Niggles

-None, really.
-I found time to play with the computer, and the result was a resumption of improved podcast scrobbling.
-Need to get back to playing with GIS in Python.
+None.

 ### Final remarks

 Need to find another good project to continue progress with Python.
-Maybe doing something with Compass data.
+Maybe doing something with Compass GIS data.
 Or with my timesheets?

 <script>